Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

-Compared with the IMOM portfolios merely sorted on idiosyncratic return, we do find that the IMD-IMOM portfolios have more favorable performance with higher returns as well as Sharpe ratios, especially in the long term when $K\geq4$.
-The bad news is that, compared with the IMD-based results in \autoref{TB:Risk:F5}, the Sharpe ratios for most IMD-IMOMs decrease to different degrees, while the maximum drawdowns increase significantly.
-In comparison, the IVol-IMOMs do not have superior but stable performance, which is very similar to the IVol-based and pure IMOM portfolios.
-On balance, according to the Sharpe ratios and the maximum drawdowns, we still arrive to a similar conclusion that IVol-IMOMs and IMD-IMOMs outperform IMOMs with respect to other risk metrics.
+Although the profitability of most aforementioned portfolios is greatly enhanced, their Sharpe ratios and maximum drawdowns are not improved remarkably, and there are even falls for several cases, such as the IMD.
+On balance, according to the Sharpe ratios and the maximum drawdowns, we still arrive to a similar conclusion that IVol-IMOMs and IMD-IMOMs outperform the IMOMs with respect to other risk metrics.